 The hard truth?
-There’s no silver bullet to recovering from the gastronomic onslaught that is the last Thursday in November.
-But by adopting some of the small and manageable changes below, you can feel slimmer, rev your metabolism, tackle the rest of the holiday season mindfully and ring in the New Year feeling good about your health-and-fitness goals for 2016.
-And learn more ways to blast fat fast—thanks to Insanity trainer Shaun T, Maria Menounos, Padma Lakshmi and more in these 50 Best-Ever Weight Loss Secrets From Skinny People!
+There’s no silver bullet to recovering from the gastronomic onslaught that exists between the last Thursday in November through the first day of the New Year.
+But by adopting some of the small and manageable changes below, you can feel slimmer, rev your metabolism, tackle the rest of the holiday season mindfully and ring in the New Year feeling good about your health-and-fitness goals for 2019.

 Add Dumbbells to Your Black Friday List

 No time for the gym?
 Invest in a pair of dumbbells.
 Free weights and your own body weight are all you need to challenge every major muscle group in your body.
 The more muscle you can pack on, the faster you’ll be burning the extra food energy you gobbled up at Thanksgiving and will continue to consume over the holiday season.

 The time between Thanksgiving and New Year’s is a whirl of activities, get-togethers, and obligations.
 That can mean you’ve got less time to work out and recover from a feeding frenzy.
 So do yourself a favor.
 Instead of waiting to be active at the gym, sneak in steps all day long.
 Invest in a pedometer or a Fitbit and try to hit at least 10,000 steps a day.
 This way, if you miss a workout, you’ll know you’ve already fit in some movement, and it won’t throw your progress totally off track.